A closer look

 Exhibit 4: What to Keep In-House?
 What to Outsource?

 What to Keep In-House?
-What to Outsource?
+What to Outsource? -- activate to enhance object.

 1. Service: Investment management and asset allocation; In-house: Basic financial planning and asset allocation decisions can be provided in-house; Outsource: Management of more complex, specialized, and diverse assets make outsourcing a practical option